-How much a Personal Trainer earns depends on their qualifications and experience in the fitness industry.
-On average Personal Trainers expect to earn between £15,000 and £60,000 a year across the UK.
+How much a Personal Trainer can earn is dependent on their qualifications and experience in the fitness industry.
+On average Personal Trainers are expected to earn between £15,000 and £60,000 a year across the UK.

-Fitness Instructor salaries are on average lower than that of a Personal Trainer, this is because a Fitness Instructor is qualified to Level 2 whereas a Personal Trainer is qualified at level 3.
+Fitness Instructor salaries are on average lower than a Personal Trainer’s; this is because a Fitness Instructor is only qualified at Level 2 whereas a Personal Trainer is trained at level 3.
 According to Payscale, the starting average salary for Fitness Instructors is £17,115 per year.
 The lowest is £15,000 and the highest at £25,000.

 |£20 per hour||£500||£2,000||£24,000|

 Level 2 Fitness Instructor Vs Level 3 Personal Trainer

 As a fully qualified Level 3 Personal Trainer the earning potential is significantly higher than that of a Level 2 Fitness Instructor.
 This is due to the additional knowledge gained by a Personal Trainer when studying a Level 3 Personal Trainer course.

 A Level 2 Fitness Instructor Course is the stepping stone into the fitness industry.
 From this point, you can build on your skills and experience to progress in salary and charge a higher fee.
 Alternatively, you can go on to study a Level 3 Personal Trainer Course, which allows you to offer one-to-one sessions which open new earning opportunities.
 As a Level 3 Personal Trainer, you can then build on your skillset and knowledge by studying Continuous Personal Development (CPD) Courses.

 As a highly experienced and qualified elite personal trainer you can earn up to £100/hour.
 It takes many years of experience and personal development to reach this level but a Level 4 Personal Training Course is a perfect launchpad to this high level of qualification and salary.